 Unlike the main summer season, there is no minimum-length stay at Teklanika Campground during Road Lottery.
-Also, you may camp at Tek with an RV and a tow vehicle, only during the four days of Road Lottery, so long as the combined length of RV and tow vehicle is less than 40'.
+Also, you may camp at Tek with an RV and a tow vehicle during the days of Road Lottery, so long as the length of RV is 40' or less.
 This allows folks to camp with a large RV and still bring a smaller vehicle out with which to drive the road.
 (In the main summer season, RVs cannot bring towed vehicles with them to Teklanika, so this exception is just for the Road Lottery event).

-Absolutely, if you're drawn in the lottery you can drive any non-commercial, street-legal vehicle which is smaller than the aforementioned maximum size dimensions.
+Absolutely.
+If you're drawn in the lottery you can drive any non-commercial, street-legal vehicle which is smaller than the aforementioned maximum size dimensions.

 Before 1972, the entire Denali Park Road was open to private vehicles in summer, though bus service was also offered for anyone without a vehicle (or anyone who didn't want to drive the mountainous road).
 The construction of Alaska Highway 3 in the early 1970s shortened the driving time to Denali from Anchorage and Fairbanks considerably and led to an increase in the number of vehicles on the park's sole road.